nvkex/my-color-palette/README.md

-# My Color Pallete
+# My Color Palette

-Save and access your favorite color palletes!
+Save and access your favorite color palettes!